gastudillo496/asd/README.md

 # translator

-Just and example using https://translation.googleapis.com
+Just an example using https://translation.googleapis.com